Dark side of the mooncakes: China's war of graft hits high-end pastries

 Luxury hotels said the most expensive mooncake sets they sell, often in lacquered or decorated boxes, were not doing well.

-A spokeswoman for China World Hotel, owned by Shangri-La Group SHAN.BK (0069.HK), declined to discuss sales because "frankly it's not a very positive topic".
+A spokeswoman for China World Hotel, owned by Shangri-La Group , declined to discuss sales because "frankly it's not a very positive topic".
 She declined to give her name.

-The Sofitel Wanda Hotel in Beijing, owned by Dalian Wanda Group Co Ltd and operated by Accor (ACCP.PA), said corporate customers were more likely to go for mid-range packages.
+The Sofitel Wanda Hotel in Beijing, owned by Dalian Wanda Group Co Ltd and operated by Accor, said corporate customers were more likely to go for mid-range packages.

 "The atmosphere is more difficult and tough for selling mooncakes this year," said Cedric Besler, the hotel's manager.